sannybuilder/library/assets/sa/docs/GET_CHAR_HEADING.md

-This command gets the heading (z angle) of the character.
+Here is how to map the compass direction to the heading degrees:

 | Compass | Degrees |
 | ------- | ------- |